 Question: What is the best way to remove oil-based paint from old exterior wood?

 Answer: Some professional painting contractors use a torch or heat gun along with a scraper.
-The use of sanders or grinders may also be used being careful not being too aggressive.
-Sandblasting may also be an option being careful not to be too aggressive and tearing up or going all the way through the wood.
+The use of sanders or grinders may also be used, being careful not to be too aggressive.
+Sandblasting may also be an option, being careful not to be too aggressive and tear up or go all the way through the wood.
 Chemical strippers may also be used.
-Since all of these methods can be dangerous if proper safety practices are not followed, the hiring of a professional should be considered.
-Old oil-based paint may contain lead, so extra caution should be taken with removal and disposal and be sure to dispose of the old paint according to your local regulations.
+Since these methods can be dangerous if proper safety practices are not followed, the hiring of a professional should be considered.
+Old oil-based paint may contain lead, so extra caution should be taken with removal and disposal, and be sure to dispose of the old paint according to your local regulations.

 Question: When is it necessary to strip old paint down to bare wood before painting?